 You might have heard of the term the ‘Internet of Things', or you may have read it in one of the tech-related blogs you follow, but what exactly does this term mean?
 And why is it especially important to understand for regular folks like you and me these days?

-You may not know it yet, but we’re already living in a society built on the internet.
+Well, you may not know it yet, but we’re already living in a society built on the internet.
 Anything that has been embedded with a processor and a bunch of IoT sensors becomes a “smart” tool or device (i.e. home appliances) connected with IoT.
 Hence, you can understand how vital IoT is.
 Let’s learn everything about the Internet of Things below.

 However, there are certain limits to what these smart devices can do.
 And while the concept of IoT has been around since the mid-90s, it was only towards the end of that century when the first “smart” device (an internet-connected soda machine that can go online to check if it had any drinks on it before it can be restocked by its supplier) was introduced.
 More recently, interest in IoT devices has grown rapidly due to access to smaller and more powerful processors, as well as the opportunity to integrate them into our daily lives through smartphone apps.

 In this post, we are focused on telling you about how the Internet of Things works and why is it so important?